Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Tampa

-UT restricts all drone operations (commercial and recreational) over university-owned property and grounds unless official authorization is granted by the university.
-Only Plant Park airspace may be considered for approved operations.
+UT restricts all drone operations (commercial and recreational) over university property and grounds unless official authorization granted.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.